SAProdhan/Dynamic-Database-With-bulk-mail/README.md

-# Dynamic database with bulk Miler
+# Dynamic database with bulk Mailer